ricktjwong/docker-java-opencv/README.md

 # java-opencv
-Docker image for opencv java
+Docker image for opencv java installation with contrib